Professional Photography for a Positive First Impression

 So much for vows!
 I came back one time too many and found my high school sweetheart.
 In 1995 we got married, two years later I retired from the Navy and returned to St. Louis.
 I got a job with a major health care system here in Missouri – BJC HealthCare – worked there for about 13 years before they got so corporate that it wasn’t fun anymore.

-Fortunately I have a knack for learning things and being able to do them at least as good as the next guy, and sometimes much better.
+Fortunately, I have a knack for learning things and being able to do them at least as good as the next guy, and sometimes much better.
 I also have a knack for turning those things into (at least partial) employment and some income.
 My high school sweetheart gave me a Nikon digital SLR camera some years back, a Christmas present which I doubt she understood how it would change our lives.
 I always loved photography, I always was the one taking the photos, too, but I never knew how much more fun it could be with the right tools.
-Now I have four Nikon DSLR cameras – that first D300, a D7000, a D800 and a D750.
+Now I have five Nikon DSLR cameras – that first D300, a D7000, a D800, a D750 and a D850.
 I bought a D7000 for backup and to use when I had to send the D300 in for repairs and I bought the D750 when I had to send the D800 in for repairs.
-Now the D800 is my backup camera and I absolutely wore out the D7000, which spurred me into moving into a more professional range of camera & lens combination.
-I still keep that D300, too, as it has been a great camera.
-They are all wonderful, but that full frame and built in leveling in the D800 moved me up to the next level in quality.
+I really don't need a better camera than the D850 - you'll notice excellent and improved results, too!

 Anyway, I found my passion for photography even more compelling than ever with this equipment.